 - Engaging in universally designed academics to the greatest degree possible, with the assistance of graphic organizers, word banks, visuals, audio and speech to text options, project-based learning, and support from instructional team members including paraprofessionals, siblings, and parents.

-- Using technology in an increasingly independent fashion (for example use of Google Classroom or Schoology; Google Suite or Microsoft Office apps; Zoom; emailing teachers and peers about what they are learning, questions they have, turning in assignments and continuing the email conversation by checking in and responding).
+- Using technology in an increasingly independent fashion.
+Examples include using Google Classroom or Schoology, Google Suite or Microsoft Office apps, Zoom, emailing with teachers and peers about what they are learning or questions they have, turning in assignments and continuing the email conversation by checking in and responding.

-- Using Alternative and Augmentative Communication (AAC) systems to participate during online class discussions (preparing beforehand if necessary) and during home routines; use of a switch to show choice/preference; use of various devices such as iPad, Chromebook, laptops, watches.
+- Using Alternative and Augmentative Communication (AAC) systems to participate during online class discussions (preparing beforehand if necessary) and during home routines.
+Examples include using a switch to show choice/preference and using various devices such as iPad, Chromebook, laptops, and watches.